intellibus/nix/.github/CONTRIBUTING.md

 Thank you for your interest in contributing! 🎉 This document provides guidelines for contributing to this NixOS configuration project.

+## 📜 Code of Conduct

+This project and everyone participating in it is governed by our [Code of Conduct](../CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to the project maintainers.

 ## 🏗️ Development Setup

 ### 📋 Prerequisites